TenebrisNoctua/ServerAuthority/docs/index.md

 ### `AuroraService.Misprediction(worldStepId: number, mispredictedInstances: {Instance})`

-This event is fired when a misprediction occurs on certain `Instance`(s).
+This event is fired when a misprediction occurs on certain `Instance`(s), on the client.
-Currently unsure of how this event can be fired.

 ### `AuroraService.Rollback(worldStepId: number)`

-This event is (presumably) fired when a rollback occurs.
+This event is fired when a rollback occurs, on the client.
-Currently unsure of how this event can be fired.

 !!! info
     These are all of the current events and the methods of AuroraService.
 If more information gets found about them, this documentation will be updated.